karolbelina/cpp-course/README.md

 The student also had to define a set of custom commands for manipulating and managing the tables defined in assignment 1.

 ### assg4
-The aim of this assignment was to solve the [binary knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) with a use of a genetic algorithm.
+The aim of this assignment was to solve the [0/1 knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) with a use of a genetic algorithm.

 The `GeneticAlgorithm` class is a template for any _problem_, as long as that _problem_ defines a gene, a mutation function of that gene, and a fitness function for a genotype.
 The algorithm itself uses a simple two-point crossover for the creation of new individuals.
 The user can also define the population size, the probabilities of a mutation and a crossover, as well as the size of the elitist selection.